luapp-org/luapp/README.md

 For a development shell, run `nix develop`.

 If you want to build a statically linked binary, run `nix build .#static`.
-Since pkgsStatic is not cached, compiling gcc will take ~10 minutes.

 ### Non-Nix